 Within the city center, walking is the best way to get around.
 You can walk across the downtown in 20 minutes in any direction.
 The most central streets of the city generally has a good accessibility for the disabled.

 You can also take a trip on the Floibanen (funicular) for amazing views over the whole of Bergen and the surrounding hills.
 About 2 km from port.
+At the top of Mount Floyen you can rent out a canoe for free with safety equipment at the lake at the top, or paddle board for a small price.

 As an alternative to the funicular, there is also a cable car, the Ulricken 643 to Bergen’s highest mountain.
 A bus is available from the fish market & a combined bus, cable car ticket 245 NK or about 40 dollars US.
-A nice looking restaurant sits om top.
+A nice looking restaurant sits on top.

 Troldhaugen: Built in 1885, "Troldhaugen" was the home of the Norwegian composer Edvard Grieg, world famous for his Piano Concerts and Norwegian folk music.
 Distance from Bergen Port: 8 km